tomas-fryza/vhdl-course/Labs/06-display_driver/README.md

    5. Compile the project and download the generated bitstream `display_driver/display_driver.runs/impl_1/top.bit` into the FPGA chip.
    6. Test the functionality of the driver by toggling the switches and observing the display.
    7. Use **IMPLEMENTATION > Open Implemented Design > Schematic** to see the generated structure.
+   8. Use digital oscilloscope or logic analyser and display anode signals via Pmod ports.
+See schematic or reference manual of the Nexys A7 board and find out to which FPGA pins Pmod ports JA, JB, JC, and JD are connected.

 ## Synchronize repositories